Here's how to get rid of ants and keep them out of your kitchen and home for good

 2. Use a natural anti-ant spray

-Once you’ve removed the ants’ food sources, give your kitchen surfaces and floor a final wipe down using an eco-friendly homemade anti-ant spray, made with one part vinegar to one part water, which will work wonders to deter any ants and destroy their pheromones.
+Once you’ve removed the ants’ food sources, give your kitchen surfaces and floor a final wipe down using an eco-friendly homemade anti-ant spray, made with one part vinegar to one part water.
 Homemade lemon and peppermint oil sprays will also do the trick.
+Ants can’t bare strong smells, so the vinegar or oils will work a treat in deterring the house invaders and masking there scent trails, making them loose there direction.

 If there are any rogue ants still searching for food, wipe them away starting from the beginning of their trail and all the way along to the end of it, then wash them down the plughole.
 This might seem cruel but stopping a few ants in their tracks like this, will in turn stop a whole army of them coming into your home.